 Write a SQL statement that retrieves all columns from the Customers table, and an alternate SELECT that retrieves just the customer id.
 Use comments to comment out one SELECT so as to be able to run the other.
 (And of course, test both statements).

-SELECT * # SELECT cust_id FROM Customers;
+# SELECT cust_id

 Lesson 3